AI Data Operations · Pricing Intelligence 2026

 Standardised Annotation Guidelines at Project Intake

 Projects with clear, version-controlled annotation guidelines applied before labeling begins require 74% less rework than projects where guidelines are developed reactively.
 The cost of guideline development is recovered within the first batch.
-See our annotation governance framework for the full methodology.
+See our version-controlled annotation guidelines framework for the full methodology.

 4